Why Might an Employer Pay a Signing Bonus?

 One example might be a female program developer who is heavily recruited by the west coast big corporations such as Google and Microsoft who face criticism for their lack of diversity.
 To engage her services, over the attraction of the giant corporations, a midwest employer might offer a signing bonus.

-A second example is the senior level chief technology officer (CTO).
+A second example is a senior-level chief technology officer (CTO).
 Good ones are in demand and heavily recruited.
 To compete for the most talented candidate, an employer might need to offer a signing bonus.

 A third example is a sales manager with a proven track record of sales success.
 You know that he has received another job offer and you think that he is a perfect fit for your open job.
 Rather than lose a great candidate, you offer him a signing bonus hoping to seal the deal.